MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-application.md

 </tr>
 <tr class="odd">
 <td><strong>StartPage</strong></td>
 <td><p>The default launch HTML page for the app.
 This can be a relative Windows file path referencing a document in the app's package, or it can be an absolute URL (so that a web site can publish as an app in the Store).
-This is the entry point document that will be loaded by WWAHost when starting a WWA for that app.</p>
+The URL can only be starting with http://, https:// or ms-appx-web://.
+This is the entry point document that will be loaded by WWAHost when starting a WWA for that app. </p>
 <p>Technically, the value may be a URL or an IRI—the non-ASCII version of a URI.
 An IRI must support up to 2084 characters and must be allowed to contain the %, and reserved and unreserved characters as described in [RFC 3986 Appendix A](http://tools.ietf.org/html/rfc3986#appendix-a).</p>
 <p>If you specify this attribute, you cannot specify either the <strong>EntryPoint</strong> attribute or the <strong>Executable</strong> attribute.</p></td>
 <td>Any valid URI or IRI (the non-ASCII version of a URI).</td>